1. Overview

 angle(val) |

-Set rotation angle |
+Sets the rotation angle of the image. |

 angle() |